strapi/strapi/CONTRIBUTING.md

 ### Individual

 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once.
-If you are submitting a pull request for the first time, you can complete your CLA [here](https://cla.strapi.io/strapi/strapi) or just submit a pull request and our CLA Bot will ask you to sign the CLA before merging it.
+If you are submitting a pull request for the first time, you can complete your CLA [here](https://cla.strapi.io/strapi/strapi) or just submit a pull request and our CLA bot will ask you to sign the CLA before merging it.

 ### Company